 Will you bill my insurance company for me?
-Yes, we will bill your insurance company for you, provided you have given us complete insurance information, including the name of the company, the address to which claims are to be billed, your policy identification number, your group number (if applicable), and a phone number.
+Yes, we will bill your insurance company for you, provided you have given us complete insurance information, including the name of the company, policy holder’s name and date of birth, your policy identification number, your group number (if applicable).
+We also require copies of the front and back of insurance cards to make sure claims are sent to the correct payer.

 I just got insurance this month, can I bill my services from the past to them?
 No, insurance coverage works only within the effective dates.
 We can bill all dates that fall within your coverage start and end date.